 The best way to determine if you need full coverage car insurance or not is by looking at a few examples:

 - If you’re still making car payments, your lender will require you to have full coverage insurance.
 It’s a condition of obtaining the loan in almost every case.
-Insurance companies have the right to repossess the vehicle if you don’t maintain full coverage.
+Insurance companies have the right to repossess the vehicle if you don’t maintain full auto insurance coverage.

 - If you own your vehicle outright, but can’t afford to replace it if it’s totaled, then you need full coverage.
 If the other driver is at fault in an accident and doesn’t have insurance, you’ll need to cover the cost yourself.